 Whether you can’t wait for Santa to arrive, or you can’t wait for it all to be over, you’ll likely be aware that the Christmas TV advert scene has become a huge marketing moment each year.
 Twitter goes into a relative frenzy each time the yearly John Lewis Christmas advert drops, but they’re not the only ones producing a quality offering, with many major brands getting in on the act and getting some great engagement.

-Having partaken of the spread of wonderful – and less than wonderful – advertising offerings, with the same hunger with which we devour a Christmas dinner spread, here are five of our favourites:
+Having partaken of the spread of wonderful – and less wonderful – adverts with the same hunger with which we devour a Christmas dinner spread, here are five of our favourites:

 We thought we’d start with John Lewis, which is the recent benchmark and the brand credited with starting off the current trend of big social media Christmas advert unveilings.
 This year’s John Lewis advert offering had mixed reviews, but we enjoyed them taking a risk, going from the traditional ‘tug at your heartstrings’ style to a more creative and unusual advert this time around.